tarunsachdeva/blog/_posts/2019-01-19-writers-block.markdown

 draft: false
 ---

 It's 8, the kids are finally in bed.
 It's snowing outside and quiet inside.
 These are the dream hours for writing, but the words aren't coming easy.
+Writer's block; a familiar feeling.

 Walking, reading, [freewriting](https://www.wikihow.com/Freewrite) - all have helped to a degree.
-But I often default to one method that I've found most effective.
+But I often default to a method that I've found most effective.

 I ask - **what would _future you_ find helpful?**